 The World Congress on Safety and Health at Work

 This conference is one of the major international work health and safety conferences.
 It is jointly organized every three years by the ILO and the International Social Security Association (ISSA).
-Safe Work Australia participated in the last World Congress in Turkey in 2011.
-The next World Congress will be held in 2014 in Germany.
+The XXI World Congress on Safety and Health at Work 2017 will be held in Singapore.